microsoft/pmwcas/README.md

 ## Build (for Linux)
 Suppose we build in a separate directory "build" under the source directory.

-To build PMwCAS without using TSX:
+To build PMwCAS without TSX:
 ```
 $ mkdir build
 $ cd build